MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-perf-benchmark-best-practices.md

 There are several benefits associated with using synthetic benchmarks.
 For example, they:

-- Are predictable, repeatable, and allow for selective testing (e.g., write-only tests, read-only tests, a mix of write and read tests, and targeted tests against a table).
+- Are predictable, repeatable, and allow for selective testing (for example, write-only tests, read-only tests, a mix of write and read tests, and targeted tests against a table).
-- Provide overall results that can be represented using simple metrics (e.g., “queries per second”, “transactions per second” etc.).
+- Provide overall results that can be represented using simple metrics (for example, “queries per second”, “transactions per second” etc.).
 - Don’t require application or environment-specific knowledge to build and run.
 - Can be performed quickly and with little to no preparation.
 However, there are also associated drawbacks, in that:
 - Artificial workload samples aren't representative of real-world application traffic.
 - Results can't be used to accurately predict the performance of production workloads.
-- They may not expose product-specific performance characteristics when used to test different database products.
+- They might not expose product-specific performance characteristics when used to test different database products.
 - It’s easy to perform the tests incorrectly and produce results that are even less representative.

 Synthetic tests are handy for quick comparisons between products.
 You can also use them to implement continuous performance monitoring mechanisms.
-For example, you may run a test suite every weekend to validate the baseline performance of your database system, detect anomalies, and predict long-term performance patterns (e.g., query latency degradation as a result of data growth).
+For example, you might run a test suite every weekend to validate the baseline performance of your database system, detect anomalies, and predict long-term performance patterns (for example, query latency degradation as a result of data growth).

 ### Real-world benchmarks